Welcome to AML

 For clarity, firms whose registered offices are in Scotland will be supervised for AML compliance by the Law Society of Scotland.
 The Solicitors Regulation Authority will supervise firms whose registered offices are in England or Wales for AML compliance.
 Find out more here.

-AML-related complaints for prosecution to the SSDT as a matter of professional misconduct, or to make a finding of unsatisfactory professional conduct.
-S.52 of the Legal Profession & Legal Aid Scotland Act 2007.
+AML-related complaints for prosecution go to the SSDT as a matter of professional misconduct, as per S.52 of the Legal Profession & Legal Aid Scotland Act 2007.
 Findings and SSDT outcomes can be found on the SSDT website.

 Latest updates